Seaborne Airlines: History

 On December 30, 2024, Seaborne's parent Silver Airways filed for Chapter 11 bankruptcy protection.
 The company continues operations throughout the procedure with plans to exit bankruptcy by the first quarter of 2025.

 On June 11, 2025, it was reported that Silver Airways would cease all operations effective immediately and sell all their assets.
 Despite this, Seaborne Airlines continued to operate independently, with regular flights continuing operation.
+On July 29, 2025, Silver Airways converted its Chapter 11 case to a Chapter 7 bankruptcy liquidation.

 Corporate affairs

 The airline is headquartered in the CAF2 building on the grounds of Luis Muñoz Marín International Airport in Carolina, Puerto Rico.

 Prior to Seaborne's acquisition by Silver Airways in 2018, Seaborne's president and chief executive officer (CEO) was Gary Foss.
 Following the acquisition, Steve Rossum, the CEO of Silver Airways, took over as CEO of the combined company.
 Mr Rossum appointed Thomas Hanley as the executive director of Seaborne in 2023 with designs of restoring Seaborne services, destinations, and expansion.
 Today, Seaborne provides the Virgin Islands' only seaplane airline service between St Thomas and St Croix daily, with new destinations in 2024.